-While is not always possible to create a piece that could stand alone as a visual ethnography* Francesco directs, produces, shoots, and edits independent documentaries with a particular orientation to biographic and experiential narration.
-With a strong knowledge of visual storytelling and narrative structures, Francesco will bring his wide set of both technical and theoretical skills, to the table.
-He will be a valuable asset on every project with his vast array of experience in directing, ability to engage with different editing styles, and his nearly ten years camera experience in the field, make him a valuable asset on any film production.
+Francesco is a director, camera operator and video editor who has worked extensively in Africa, North America, and Europe through his documentaries and films using the research methods he learned while studying anthropology.
+With a strong knowledge of visual storytelling and narrative structures, Francesco brings his wide set of both technical and theoretical skills to the table.
+His vast array of experience in directing, ability to engage with different editing styles, and his many years of experience in the field, make him a valuable asset on any film production.